 Any project that may include but is not limited to:

-A. Erection of a dwelling or principal building of any size; erection of an accessory building or structure.
+A. On an Open Development lot, erection of a dwelling or principal building of any size; erection of an accessory building 400 sf or greater or an accessory structure 400 sf or greater.

 DEVELOPMENT PLAN